swiftlang/swift-evolution/proposals/0153-compensate-for-the-inconsistency-of-nscopyings-behaviour.md

 // job stored in `johnAppleseed`.
 ```

 Up to now, everything seems to run right.
-However, problem will soon emerge once we begin introducing a new class consuming instances of `Person` class:
+However, problems will soon emerge once we begin introducing a new class consuming instances of `Person` class:

 ``` swift
 class Department: NSObject {